thiagokokada/blog/posts/2025-09-15/01-from-gaming-rig-to-personal-computer-my-journey-with-nixos-and-jovian.md

 I will not go too deep about the setup, but I can recommend this [blog post](https://ciarandegroot.com/archive/nixos-steam-box/) for a nice tutorial.
-In my particular case I wanted to support for [FSR4](https://www.amd.com/en/products/graphics/technologies/fidelityfx/super-resolution.html) and eventually I figured out that there is built-in support in [`proton-cachyos`](https://github.com/CachyOS/proton-cachyos), by simply
+In my particular case I wanted support for [FSR4](https://www.amd.com/en/products/graphics/technologies/fidelityfx/super-resolution.html) and eventually I figured out that there is built-in support in [`proton-cachyos`](https://github.com/CachyOS/proton-cachyos), by simply